lixlim/Task-Management-App/README.md

 # Task-Management-App

 To run the application
+1. Clone the repository
-1. Download expo application in the play store
+2. Download expo application in the play store
-2. Run the following commands
+3. Run the following commands
 ```bash
 yarn
 ```